ably/kafka-connect-ably/README.md

   "value.converter.schemas.enable": "false"
 }
 ```
-7. When asked for an endpoint, enter `rest.ably.io:443:TCP`
+7. When asked for an endpoint, enter `rest.ably.io:443:TCP`.
+If you are using Kafka Schema Registry, also add `<SCHEMA_REGISTRY_URL>:443:TCP`.

 ### AWS MSK